 Select or Change a Website’s Data Center Location

 We recommend choosing a data center that is located close to where the majority of your site’s visitors are.
 This server location can reduce round-trip time latency for domestic visitors, because the website data is physically closer closer, the site can load more quickly.
 This performance increase for visitors also helps improve SEO by creating a better user experience.
 The faster the site loads, the better your website SEO and the greater the opportunity to drive conversion.

-However, sometimes data privacy laws require sites to be hosted in specific regions.
+However, sometimes data privacy laws require sites to be located in specific regions.
 Wherever needed, be sure to adhere to these laws if they apply for your content.

 Below are all of the Google datacenter locations that a WP Engine website can be located in.
-All shared hosting plans are created by default on Google Cloud servers in the region closest to your location at signup.
+All shared plans are created by default on Google Cloud servers in the region closest to your location at signup.
 Your website can be migrated to another region by Support request.

-Many data center locations are available for Shared hosting plans, however some of the locations listed below may only be available with upgraded pricing.
+Many data center locations are available for both shared and Premium plans.
+Some of the locations listed below may only be available with upgraded pricing or exclusively for Premium packages.
 These are denoted with an asterisk (*).

 |North America||South Carolina||us-east1|